Sherry Glied

-Sherry A. Glied (born 1961) is a Canadian-American economist, currently serving as the Dean of New York University's Robert F. Wagner Graduate School of Public Service.
-From 2010 to 2012, she served as Assistant Secretary at the United States Department of Health and Human Services under the Obama administration.
+Sherry A. Glied (born 1961) is a Canadian-American economist.
+She is Dean of New York University's Robert F. Wagner Graduate School of Public Service.
+From 2010 to 2012, she was Assistant Secretary at the United States Department of Health and Human Services under the Obama administration.

-Early life and education

-Glied was born and raised in Toronto, Ontario.
-She earned a B.A. in economics from Yale University, an M.A. in economics from the University of Toronto, and a Ph.D. in economics from Harvard University.

 Career

-From 1992 to 1993, Glied worked as a Senior Economist at the Council of Economic Advisers, where she specialized in healthcare and labor policy.
+From 1992 to 1993, Glied worked as a senior economist at the Council of Economic Advisers where she specialized in healthcare and labor policy.
 Glied was also a member of the President's Task Force on National Health Care Reform, a committee established by the Clinton health care plan of 1993.

-Glied worked as a Professor of Health Policy and Management at Columbia University Mailman School of Public Health, where she was chair of the Department of Health Policy and Management from 1998 to 2009.
-Glied also served as Assistant Secretary of Health and Human Services for Planning and Evaluation from 2010 to 2012.
+Glied was a professor of Health Policy and Management at Columbia University Mailman School of Public Health where she was Chair of the Department of Health Policy and Management from 1998 to 2009.
+Glied was also Assistant Secretary of Health and Human Services for Planning and Evaluation from 2010 to 2012.

 Glied has written dozens of academic articles, a number of books, and is a frequent commentator in national media on health care.

 Personal life

-Glied married Richard Briffault in 1993.
-Briffault is an attorney and legal scholar who holds a named professorship at Columbia Law School.
+In 1993 Glied married Richard Briffault, an attorney and professor at Columbia Law School.